sartography/SpiffWorkflow/doc/bpmn/tasks.rst

 Spiff's manual tasks may contain references to data inside the workflow.
-We have used `Jinja <https://jinja.palletsprojects.com/en/3.0.x/>`_, but Spiff is set up in a way that you could use any templating library you want,
+We have used `Jinja <https://jinja.palletsprojects.com/en/3.0.x/>`_, but Spiff is set up in a way that you could use any templating library you want, as well as Mrkdown formatting directives (we won't implement those there though, because it doesn't make sense for a command line app).

 .. figure:: figures/tasks/manual_task_instructions.png
    :scale: 30%